How adversarial attacks can disrupt seemingly stable accurate classifiers: The essence of the paradox

 A further aspect of this model problem is that successful adversarial attacks are universal in high dimensions.
-We define the \emph{destabilisation margin} to be the distance by which a destabilising perturbation pushes a data point across the decision threshold of the classifier~\eqref{eq:classifier}.
+To state this property mathematically, we define the \emph{destabilisation margin} to be the distance by which a destabilising perturbation pushes a data point across the decision threshold of the classifier~\eqref{eq:classifier}.
 This is measured by the functions $d_\ell : \mathbb{R}^n \times \mathbb{R}^n \to \mathbb{R}$ associated with each class $\ell = 0, 1$, where, for a data point $x$ and a perturbation $s$,

 and